palchhinparihar/palchhinparihar/README.md

 - **📝 SwiftNote** – A full-stack note-taking app built with the MERN stack
 - **🧙‍♂️ WordWizard** – A React-based text utility web app
-- **📰 News Portal** – A dynamic React app with infinite scrolling and category filtering
+- **📰 MediaMinds** – A dynamic React News app with infinite scrolling and category filtering
 - **🎥 Deepfake Detection** – Research on detecting deepfakes using Xception + GRU/LSTM on the DFDC dataset

 > More projects coming soon...